-Biometric time clocking certainly goes a long way toward establishing and maintaining employee trust and allows our employees the confidence to know they won’t have to follow up or scrutinize record keeping to make sure they are being paid fairly for their work.
+Biometric tracking goes a long way toward improving employee trust.
+Our team knows they won’t have to scrutinize records to make sure they are being paid fairly.

 Security Concerns: Assuring Our Employees That They Are Safe

-One of the concerns that caught my eye was when a manager in the hospitality industry, a hotel HR manager, expressed concern that personal employee information such as fingerprints would be discoverable on remote devices.
+One of the concerns that caught my eye was when a hotel HR manager expressed concern that fingerprints would be discoverable on remote devices.

-A knowledgeable vendor in the room confirmed what several others mentioned; biometric data is kept in an unrecognizable algorithm, so there aren’t actually any pictures of employee fingerprints, iris, or facial data that can be copied and used.
+A knowledgeable vendor in the room confirmed what several others mentioned; biometric data is kept in an unrecognizable algorithm.
+There aren’t actually any pictures of employee fingerprints, iris, or facial data that can be copied and used.

-The information is locked in the system and stored in a code that only the system can recognize.
+The information is locked and stored in a code that only the system can recognize.
 If the data were to somehow find its way outside of the system, it would be completely unrecognizable, and inherently unusable.

-Final caveat: since new state and local labor laws are popping up all the time, all small business owners like myself should definitely review the regulations that affect their specific location before purchasing any type of employee biometric clock system.
+Final caveat: since new state and local labor laws are popping up all the time, all business owners like myself should definitely review the regulations that affect their specific location before purchasing any type of biometric system.

 I have recently learned, for instance, that some states do not allow the capture and use of fingerprints.
 Check with your local government to make sure the biometric technology you choose is approved for use in your area.